 Barclaycard Arrival® Plus World Elite Mastercard®

 The Barclaycard Arrival® Plus credit card is a great travel rewards card that makes using your miles really easy.
 Just book travel as you would regularly through any major airline, hotel, travel website, or other service providers.
 Then, you can log into your Barclaycard account to reimburse yourself with points.
-Cardholders earn 2x miles on every purchase plus a 60,000-point bonus after spending $5,000 on purchases in the first 90 days you have the card.
+Cardholders earn 2x miles on every purchase plus a 70,000-point bonus after spending $5,000 on purchases in the first 90 days you have the card.
 Miles don’t expire, provided the account is open, active and in good standing.
 When you redeem points for travel, you get 5% back toward your next redemption.

 While the card does charge an $89 annual fee, which is waived in the first year, you earn that back more than six times over with the bonus alone.
 The card also starts with a 12-month 0% introductory period for balance transfers.
 While it doesn’t offer the same purchase benefits as the Chase cards above, it makes earning and using travel rewards simple, easy, and straightforward.
 If you use it for your holiday shopping and earn that big bonus, you’ll have plenty of free travel ready to go.
 Your biggest problem will be deciding where to head next!

 Citi® Double Cash

 Most cards that offer a flat rate of cash back top out around 1.5%.
 But this card isn’t just any card.
 With Citi’s Double Cash, you get 1% cash back when you buy and another 1% when you pay your bill.
 That gives you an effective 2% cash back on every purchase.
 If you want cash back and don’t want to worry about the rotating bonus categories you see with Chase Freedom, this is arguably the best cash back card available today.